quincy-125/quincy_gu.github.io/_pages/about.md

     </tr>
   </table>

-* Quincy is Also a Ph.D.
-Candidate with the Following Personality Traits:
+* Quincy is also a Ph.D.
+Candidate:

   <table>
     <tr>